NetworkGradeLinux/mion/docs/building-images.rst

     ./scripts/build.py -M qemuarm -M qemuarm64 -T guest:minimal \
         -T guest:full-cmdline

-As a futher example, the following command can be used to build the host and host-test native images, along with the minimal guest image required by the host-test application profile, for all supported machines::
+As a further example, the following command can be used to build the host and host-test native images, along with the minimal guest image required by the host-test application profile, for all supported machines::